shahnami/sara/README.md

-# Stealth Account Recovery Assistant
+# Stealth Account Recovery Assistant (PoC)

-Stealth Acount Recovery Assistant (SARA) is a web application that helps users recover their FluidKey stealth accounts using the FluidKey Stealth Account Kit.
+Stealth Acount Recovery Assistant (SARA) is a simple web application that helps users recover their FluidKey stealth accounts using the FluidKey Stealth Account Kit.

 ## Demo